Cat returns home after being missing for eight years

-LEWISBURG, Pa. — Kristen Williams was devastated when Snickerdoodle, her tortoiseshell cat ran away from her home in Watsontown eight years ago.
+LEWISBURG, Pa. — Kristen Williams was devastated when Snickerdoodle, her tortoiseshell cat, ran away from her home in Watsontown eight years ago.

-"I didn't see her, I couldn't find her.
-I pretty much gave up hope, I called places but nobody found her, nobody saw her," said Williams.
+"I didn't see her; I couldn't find her.
+I pretty much gave up hope, I called places, but nobody found her, nobody saw her," said Williams.

 Williams never stopped looking for Snickerdoodle, who she rescued in 2009.

-Two weeks ago Kristen was scrolling through Facebook and a picture stopped her in her tracks.
+Two weeks ago, Kristen was scrolling through Facebook, and a picture stopped her in her tracks.

 It was a post about Maria, a tortoiseshell cat up for adoption at the Scratching Post Cat Cafe in Lewisburg.